Speak to an expert

 Do I pay rental on non-refillables?

-There are no rental charges associated with non-refillable canisters.
+No, there are no rental charges associated with non-refillable canisters.

 What are the LEL values of flammable components?